MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Export-ActivityExplorerData.md

 ```

 ### -PageSize
 The PageSize parameter specifies the maximum number of entries per page.
 Valid input for this parameter is an integer between 1 and 5000.
 The default value is 100.
+Consider using smaller page size to avoid PageCookie expiry when exporting large datasets.

 ```yaml
 Type: Int32